no-creative-name/norma/README.md

 #### usage

-Then you can import and use norma like this:
+Then you can import and use norma like this (example with contentful connection):

 ```typescript
 import { ContentfulAdapter } from 'norma-connect-contentful';